ericat/git-tips/README.md

 <body>
 ```

-#### Examples

-Git uses capitalisation and the imperative mood when merging or reverting, so that's what we use:
+Git uses the imperative mood when merging or reverting:

 **Good** `Add validation error msg`

 **Bad** `adding validation error msg`

+You can start your commit with either a lower case or an uppercase letter, but be consistent.

-However, some people prefer to use _lowercase_.
-This works well with _labels_, for example:
+Lowercase works well with _labels_, for example:

 ```
 docs(changelog): update change log to beta.5
 ```

-This is a handy table for labels:
+This is a handy table for labels [Angular's commit standards and guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md):

 | Label | Description |
 | ------ | ------ |